Jibincodes/Pizzeria_Project/README.md

 ### Frontend Technology
 > 🚧: Describe your views and what APIs is used on which view.
 If you don't have access to the Internet Technology class Budibase environment(https://inttech.budibase.app/), please write to Devid on MS teams.

+This Application is relying on a low code platform, called [Buidbase](https://budibase.com/) for the frontend.

+The goal with Budibase is to show a demo of the running application and how it can be connected to the backend.
+We used the sitemap and backend structure to decide on the views for this application.
+The views would mainly include: home page, login page, menu page, profile page, order page, payment confirmation page, and about us page.

-This Web application was developed using Budibase and it is available for preview at https://inttech.budibase.app/app/brugg5pizzeria#/home.
+This Web application is available for preview at https://inttech.budibase.app/app/brugg5pizzeria#/home.

 ## Execution
 > 🚧: Please describe how to execute your app and what configurations must be changed to run it.